atextor/turtle-formatter/README.md

 ```

 There is no way to serialize this model in RDF/Turtle while using the inline blank node syntax `[ ]`
 for the anonymous node `_:b0`.
-In this case, the anonymousNodeIdGenerator is called to determine
+If, as in this example, the node in question already has a label, the label is re-used.
-the name of the blank node in the output.
+Otherwise, the anonymousNodeIdGenerator is used to generate it.

 </td>
 <td>